Granite Countertops Colors: How to Select the Best for Your Kitchen in 2024

 This white granite color features soft white and gray background bedrock with warm pink and taupe flecks.
 An abundance of shades and swirls of colors make this granite look mostly white and gray when looked at from afar.
 However, when you get close to it, you can see that actually this stone is much, much more rich with colors.
 Browns and burgundy red give Bianco Antico granite a profound appearance perfect for traditional kitchens with an antique vibe.
 With a strong personality and great durability, Bianco Antico is one of the most popular light granite countertops perfect for making a statement in the kitchen.

 River White Granite

 Light granite countertops come in many varieties, and one of the most dazzling is River White granite.
-Its pattern looks like it was carved by currents of a river.
+Its pattern looks like it was carved by the currents of a river.
 Its sweeping lines, a low variation of gray and white veins, and tiny burgundy flecks create one of the most stunning patterns in natural stones.
-Each slab of River White is totally unique and depending on the slab, it can feature cream, burgundy, blue, and gray as secondary colors.
+Each slab of River White is unique and depending on the slab, it can feature cream, burgundy, blue, and gray as secondary colors.
 White is always the main color in this stone.
-The sweeping lines of River White give any kitchen a specific dynamic that reflects serenity and calm like any river would.
+The sweeping lines of River White give any kitchen a specific dynamic that reflects serenity and calm as any river would.

 Juparana Delicatus Granite

 Granite countertops colors can be very surprising and often you will get much more than you expect.
 Juparana Delicatus granite is such a stone.
 In the family of white granite kitchen countertops, Juparana Delicatus also features dramatic black throughout its surface.
 White and black intertwine as veining of high variation.
-If you need a light colored granite but you would still like it to be the focal point in your kitchen and turn heads, Juparana Delicatus may be the perfect choice for you.
+If you need a light-colored granite but you would still like it to be the focal point in your kitchen and turn heads, Juparana Delicatus may be the perfect choice for you.
 Its rich colors and shades will leave no one indifferent.

 Pros and Cons of White Granite Kitchen Countertops